Grégory Tadé: Romania

 In June 2013, Tadé penned down a three-year deal with Romanian team CFR Cluj.
 Two years later, he moved to reigning Liga I champions FC Steaua București, but was unable to bring his form to the capital and only scored four times in the league during his only season at the club.
 On 19 July 2016, his contract was terminated and he became a free agent.

-Qatar SC / Maccabi Petah Tikva
+Qatar SC and Maccabi Petah Tikva

 On 20 July 2016, Tadé signed for Qatar Stars League side Qatar Sports Club.

 In November 2018, Tadé returned to Romania to join former rivals from Dinamo București.
-He only appeared in a exhibition loss to Concordia Chiajna, after which the club announced that he would undergo a medical intervention in Turkey.
+He only appeared in an exhibition loss to Concordia Chiajna, after which the club announced that he would undergo a medical intervention in Turkey.
 His contract was cancelled the following month, thus never featuring for Dinamo in an official match.

 Return to Scotland

 Tadé returned to Scottish football to sign on amateur terms with former club Clyde in July 2021.
-On 3 May 2022, Tadé was one of ten players released by Clyde at the end of the 2021–22 season.
+On 3 May 2022, he was one of ten players released by Clyde at the end of the 2021–22 season.
 Tadé joined Lowland League club Cumbernauld Colts in the summer of 2022.
+On 19 May 2023, it was announced that he was to exit Cumbernauld Colts and retire from professional football.